W5DEV/python-legends-and-legacies/README.md

 - Determine ability modifiers
 - Create an option to take equipment based on class and background
 - Flesh out equipment options other than weapons and armor
-- Allow player to equip weapons, equipment and armor
+- Allow player to equip/ready weapons, equipment and armor
 - Calculate armor class based on currently equipped armor
+- Calculate weight based on current equipment and implement encumbrance

 ### Phase 2: Storytelling